Reata Restaurant Ready to Pull Up Stakes and Leave Sundance Square

 "We really care about the total customer's experience.
 Part of that experience is getting to your restaurant.
 Obviously, the valet and parking situation has changed from what it was for the first 18 years.
 And we hear comments back from our customers that they don't like those changes," Micallef said.

-In a statement to NBC 5, a spokesperson for the Sundance Square management team says landlord-tenant issues are not publicly discussed.
+In a statement to NBC 5, a spokesperson for the Sundance Square management team said landlord-tenant issues are not publicly discussed.

-As for the parking situation, the spokesperson says there is free weeknight and weekend self-parking; two-and-half hours of free customer parking on weekdays and a 25-block campuswide pay-for-use valet parking.
+As for the parking situation, the spokesperson said there is free weeknight and weekend self-parking; two-and-half hours of free customer parking on weekdays, and a 25-block campuswide pay-for-use valet parking.

 "All restaurants in Sundance Square have the option to pay for part (or all) of their customer’s valet parking … and Reata does not participate in this program," wrote Sundance Square spokesman Bryan Eppstein.